cann0neer/cache-api/README.md

 ## Features
 * configurable TTL
-* configurable limit for numbers of entries
+* configurable limit of entries numbers

 ## How To Install